-What is a dessert without sugar?
+What is a No Sugar Dessert?

 Is it just refined sugar we're talking about?
 Are artificial sweeteners, such as aspartame, considered OK?
 How about sugar substitutes, such as molasses, agave, xylitol or stevia or yacon syrup?
 Or if you're on a keto-diet, then some sugar is OK but not too much!

 To be honest, I think that is quite a personal decision- "sugar free dessert" will mean different things to different people.

-- a section which uses maple syrup/ honey
+- desserts using maple syrup/ honey

-I will keep updating this list as I find better dessert recipes without sugar and white flour 🙂 For regular Asian desserts, click here.
+Note: I will keep updating this list as I find better no sugar no flour desserts, such as some healthy cookie recipes 🙂 For regular Asian desserts, click here.

-Sugar substitutes: better for you?
+Sugar Substitutes: better for you?

 According to Mayo Clinic,"Natural sugar substitutes may seem healthier than sugar.
 But their vitamin and mineral content isn't significantly different...It's OK to choose a natural sweetener based on how it tastes rather than on its health claims.
 Just try to use any added sweetener sparingly."

 Some artificial sweeteners may even be worse for you!
 (The jury is still out but there have been disturbing reports on side effects.)

 Fruits are a great way of adding natural sweetness and flavor to your sugar free desserts- think banana, date syrup, applesauce and even CARROTS!

-Preheat the oven to 200F or 93.3C.
+- Preheat the oven to 200F or 93.3C.

-Core and thinly slice your apple and sprinkle with cinnamon powder.
+- Core and thinly slice your apple and sprinkle with cinnamon powder.
 Spread the slices out on a baking sheet, making sure they're not touching (or they'll steam!)

-Switch off the oven- you can leave the baking trays inside to further crisp up as the oven cools (unless they're burnt of course!)
+- Switch off the oven.
+You can leave the baking trays inside to further crisp up as the oven cools (unless they're burnt of course!)

 Jellies are a great dessert which don't have white flour.

-Blitz very ripe strawberries with a touch of lemon juice, balsamic vinegar, and the teeniest pinch of salt.
+- Blitz very ripe strawberries with a touch of lemon juice, balsamic vinegar, and the teeniest pinch of salt.